Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.
+- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.

-- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.

 Marcus Smart vs. the Heat